-The Team at PH are enjoying regular virtual 'hangouts' during the COVID-19 lockdown and a recent team chat was quite revealing as many of us found that some of our food choices have been a bit, well, 'questionable' while we work from home.
+The regular virtual 'hangouts' during the COVID-19 lockdowns revealed that many of our team's food choices had been a bit, well, 'questionable' whilst working from home.

 It's nice to know that I'm not the only one on a slippery slope towards carb-rich and calorific foods, but why do times of heightened stress cause us to seek comfort in those so-called ‘bad’ foods and caffeinated liquids?